eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Exam preparation.md

 	* Surrogate attacks
 		* Train a surrogate model and attack the surrogate with a white box method.
 Assume the attack on the surrogate model model generalizes to target model
 	* Boundary attacks
-		* Starts with a random image and iteratively refines the adversarial example by moving it closer to the deciion boundar
+		* Starts with a random image and iteratively refines the adversarial example by moving it closer to the decision boundary
+		* Without gradient, use a hill-climbing approach
 * Adversarial image
 	* Image which has been slightly modified with the goal of tricking classifier
 * Targeted attacks